dariolina/OctoBot/octobot/external_signals/README.md

 - Ensure all required fields are present
 - Verify timestamp is ISO 8601 format
-- Check action is one of: "long", "short", "no-trade"
+- Check action is one of: "buy", "sell", "no-trade"
-- Ensure tp_pct and sl_pct are numeric
+- Ensure bias is 0-100
+- Verify close_time is ISO 8601 format

 ### Orders not created